adonix-org/postrise/README.md

 ## Install

-:warning: Check for the latest Postrise version and additional installation snippets in the [Maven Central Repository](https://central.sonatype.com/artifact/org.adonix/postrise).
+&#8505; Check for the latest Postrise version and additional installation snippets in the [Maven Central Repository](https://central.sonatype.com/artifact/org.adonix/postrise).

 #### Maven